joshbegley/nyt-latest/previous.md

 `The so-called pied-à-terre tax is causing anxiety for homeowners who feel outed by the publication of their addresses.
 Some say they have only one home.`\
 https://www.nytimes.com/2026/07/29/nyregion/new-york-second-home-tax-rollout-anxiety.html

-**Trump Encounters a More Determined Iran as War Widens**\
+**U.S. Strikes Iran Again, as Trump Encounters a More Determined Adversary in Widened War**\
-`With Iran flexing its might, President Trump appears to be weighing military options again, after rejecting plans to escalate.`\
+`The United States is again exchanging strikes with Iran, just days after the president appeared to reject plans to escalate.`\
 https://www.nytimes.com/2026/07/29/us/trump-iran-war-widens.html

 **Record Numbers of FOIA Public Document Requests Are in Limbo or Unfulfilled**\